Warranty: 10 years

 Price Range: $499–$1,049

 The Bowery Hybrid works best for average-weight sleepers who spend less than 50 percent of the night on their sides.
 Its medium-firm feel, thin comfort layer and supportive pocketed coil core create an even sleeping surface with minimal but comfortable contouring for strict back and stomach sleepers in this weight class.
 Lightweight sleepers who enjoy very firm mattresses and heavyweight sleepers who don’t carry weight in their mid-sections may be able to find a balance of comfort and support on this bed.
 Overall, it’s a better pick for average-weight body types who need even, firmer-than-average sleeping surfaces.
+If you are a plus-size sleeper, be sure to check out our recommendations on the best mattress for heavy people.

 |Body Type:||BACK SLEEPERS||STOMACH SLEEPERS||SIDE SLEEPERS|